Blue Stahli discography

-Blue Stahli is a Los Angeles, CA-based electronic rock project that was created by multi-instrumentalist Bret Autrey.
-He has released 9 studio albums, 5 of which are instrumental based, and the other 4 are vocal based.
+Blue Stahli is a Los Angeles-based American electronic rock project that was created by multi-instrumentalist Bret Autrey.
+He has released nine studio albums, five of which are instrumental based, and the other four are vocal based.
 He has also released 5 compilation albums, 25 singles and has released 7 music videos.
-Most singles have been released already onto albums, and there is currently 1 re-release.
+Most singles have been released already onto albums, and there is currently one re-release.